CreateJS/Combined/README.md

-grunt build - Builds all the projects and creates combined / minified files grunt next - Same as build, but uses the NEXT version. grunt core - Only run the global tasks (only, concat and minify js files, copy the examples and source to other folders. grunt js - Only i and concat javascript.
+grunt build - Builds all the projects and creates combined / minified files grunt next - Same as build, but uses the NEXT version. grunt core - Only run the global tasks (only, concat and minify js files, copy the examples and source to other folders. grunt js - Only uglify and concat the javascript.